 Some admission authorities use definitions that are different from those of Nottinghamshire County Council.
-It is important, therefore, that you read the relevant determined admission arrangements for individual schools carefully.
+It is important, therefore, that you read the admission oversubscription criteria for individual schools carefully.

-Nottinghamshire County Council, as an admissions authority, uses the following definitions:
+Nottinghamshire County Council, as an admissions authority, uses the following definitions for all community and voluntary controlled schools: